pbiecek/DataMining/MINI_2016/Projects/Project 2/readme.md

 # The Data

-Dataset ia available from yout teeacher.
+Dataset ia available from your teacher.
 You can copy during classes or write an email: wroblewskaa **at** mini.pw.edu.pl

 # The Goal